emqx/emqx-docs/en_US/data-integration/data-bridge-redis.md

 mqttx pub -i emqx_c -u emqx_u -t t/1 -m '{ "msg": "hello Redis" }'
 ```

-Check the running status of the two data bridges, there should be one new Matched and one Sent Succesfully message.
+Check the running status of the two data bridges, there should be one new Matched and one Sent Successfully message.

 Check whether the message is cached.